apache/druid/integration-tests/README.md

 these containers already running if using this flag.
 Additionally, please make sure that the running containers are in the same state that the setup script (run_cluster.sh) would have brought it up in.
 - -Ddocker.build.hadoop=true to build the hadoop image when either running integration tests or when building the integration test docker images without running the tests.
+- -Dstart.hadoop.docker=true to start hadoop container when you need to run IT tests that utilize local hadoop docker

 ### Debugging Druid while running tests